Skip to content

 7. Retopology

-Retopology refers to the process of rebuilding a clean quad-based mesh on top of a high-resolution sculpt.
+3D Retopology services refer to the process of rebuilding a clean quad-based mesh on top of a high-resolution sculpt.
 While sculpts capture extremely nuanced details, the resulting geometry is often uneven and too dense for animation.
 Retopology generates an optimized base mesh to receive the baked normal/ambient occlusion details from the sculpt.
 The goal of this stage is to create the most efficient quad layout to deform predictably when posed and animated while retaining sculpted high-frequency elements on displacement and normal maps.

 Retopology